Apache posts quarterly loss on lower prices, output

-(Reuters) - Apache Corp (APA.N) posted a quarterly loss on Wednesday, hit by lower oil and gas prices, and a fall in output.
+Oct 30 (Reuters) - Apache Corp posted a quarterly loss on Wednesday, hit by lower oil and gas prices, and a fall in output.

 The Houston-based company said net loss attributable to shareholders came in at $170 million, or 45 cents per share, in the third quarter ended Sept.
 30, compared with a profit of $81 million, or 21 cents per share, a year earlier. bit.ly/2BYHSjC